vikramkakkar/SublimeNavigationView/README.md

     ((SublimeTextWithBadgeMenuItem)snv.getMenu().getMenuItem(R.id.text_with_badge_item_1))
                         .setBadgeText("25").setValueProvidedAsync(false);

 SublimeNavigationView also supports a few styling options.
-The sample application uses a custom typeface spicified in the view's xml definition:
+As an example, the sample application uses a custom typeface spicified in the view's xml definition:

     <com.appeaser.sublimenavigationviewlibrary.SublimeNavigationView
         ....